 - CRUD integration for database interaction

 - Request dispatcher with unique URLs and routes

 - Components for email, cookies, security, sessions, and request handling

 - Sanitization of Data

 - Works from any website directory and requires minimal to no Apache configuration.

-PHP frameworks for web development are intended to ease the development process and reduce the amount of labour required to create fantastic apps.
+PHP frameworks for web development make the development process easy and reduce the amount of labor required to create fantastic apps.